With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreIntermountain Healthcare Avenues Psychiatry And Counseling is a mental health clinic in Salt Lake City, UT, located at 324 10th Avenue, Suite 178, in the 84103 zip code.
 Intermountain Healthcare Avenues Psychiatry And Counseling provides outpatient treatment.
-Intermountain Healthcare Avenues Psychiatry And Counseling offers psychotropic medication, trauma therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Intermountain Healthcare Avenues Psychiatry And Counseling offers individual psychotherapy, electroconvulsive therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.

-Learn MoreUniversity Of Utah Hospital is a mental health treatment center in Salt Lake City, UT, located at 50 North Medical Drive 5 West, 84132 zip code area.
-University Of Utah Hospital provides hospital inpatient treatment.
-University Of Utah Hospital offers psychotropic medication, couples/family therapy and trauma therapy to seniors 65 or older, young adults and adults.
-Additional services at University Of Utah Hospital consist of case management and diet and exercise counseling.
+Learn MoreUniversity Of Utah Hospital is a mental health clinic in Salt Lake City, Utah, located at 50 North Medical Drive 5 West, 84132.
+University Of Utah Hospital offers hospital inpatient treatment.
+University Of Utah Hospital provides individual psychotherapy, group therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Some other services provided by University Of Utah Hospital include case management and diet and exercise counseling.

-Learn MorePrimary Childrens Hospital Pediatric Behavioral Health is a mental health clinic in Salt Lake City, Utah, located at 81 North Mario Capecchi Drive, 84123.
-Primary Childrens Hospital Pediatric Behavioral Health offers outpatient treatment.
-Primary Childrens Hospital Pediatric Behavioral Health provides psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents.
-Primary Childrens Hospital Pediatric Behavioral Health also supports LGBT, people with PTSD and people with trauma.
-Some other services provided by Primary Childrens Hospital Pediatric Behavioral Health include chronic disease/illness management and suicide prevention services.
+Learn MorePrimary Childrens Hospital Pediatric Behavioral Health is a mental health facility in Salt Lake City, UT, located at 81 North Mario Capecchi Drive, in the 84123 zip code.
+Primary Childrens Hospital Pediatric Behavioral Health provides outpatient treatment.
+Primary Childrens Hospital Pediatric Behavioral Health provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to children / adolescents.
+Primary Childrens Hospital Pediatric Behavioral Health also supports children/adolescents with serious emotional disturbance, patients with eating disorders and LGBT.
+Some other services available at Primary Childrens Hospital Pediatric Behavioral Health include chronic disease/illness management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.